Trusted Atlanta Nursing Home Abuse Lawyers

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

-An Atlanta Nursing Home Abuse Attorney can help if your loved one has experienced neglect or other abuse in their care facility.
-Read attorneys Conoscienti & Ledbetter’s complete guide to elder abuse laws, cases, and more here.
+An Atlanta nursing home abuse attorney can help if your loved one has experienced neglect or abuse in their care facilities.
+Learn more here.

-Nursing home abuse is one of many types of elder abuse, which is an ever-growing crime that affects our most vulnerable adult populations.
+Nursing home abuse is one of many types of elder abuse, an ever-growing crime affecting our most vulnerable adult populations.

-While negligence is similar to abuse, there are crucial differences between the two.
-Nursing home abuse suggests that the caregiver intends to harm the older individual, while negligence is a form of substandard care that causes injury or harm to the patient.
+While negligence is similar to abuse, the two have crucial differences.
+Nursing home abuse suggests that the caregiver intends to harm the older adult, while negligence is substandard care that causes personal injury to the patient.

 Speak with trusted Atlanta nursing home abuse lawyer today, for free.

 In Atlanta, Georgia, nursing home abuses may vary according to each case.
 There are four distinct kinds of nursing home neglect: medical malpractice, fundamental needs, personal hygiene, and social or emotional negligence.

 Abuse victims of this type of malpractice are at greater risk for significant ailments, such as infections, injuries, and death.